bancsdan/3DMeshConverter/README.md

 ## Running the tests

-It is fairly simple, the only thing to pay attention to is that you have to run them from the build/ directory since Cmake copies a test file into the build directory.
+It is fairly simple, the only thing to pay attention to is that you have to run them from the build/ directory since CMake copies a test file into the build directory.

 ```
 ./path_to_tests_binary/converter_tests